linhx25/Quant_Marketing_Reading/most_recent.md

 ### ~reading
 - Syllabus_RSM_Avi

+### 20231101_hallucination
+- Secrets of RLHF in Large Language Models Part I- PPO
+- On the Creativity of Large Language Models
+- On Characterizations of Large Language Models and Creativity Evaluation
+- Is RLHF More Difficult than Standard RL

 ### 20231024_exploration
 - where Consumers Diverge from Others- Identity Signaling and Product Domains
 - kahn-et-al-1986-measuring-variety-seeking-and-reinforcement-behaviors-using-panel-data
 - When to Trust Your Simulator- Dynamics-Aware Hybrid Offline-and-Online Reinforcement Learning
 - The Effects of Diversity in Algorithmic Recommendations on Digital Content Consumption- A Field Experiment
 - Robust On-Policy Sampling for Data-Efficient Policy Evaluation in Reinforcement Learning
+- Offline Reinforcement Learning- Tutorial, Review, and Perspectives on Open Problems
 - Off-Policy Deep Reinforcement Learning without Exploration
 - Model-Based Reinforcement Learning with Nearly Tight Exploration Complexity Bounds
 - Doubly Robust Policy Evaluation and Learning